-In 1997-98, facing a similarly large drop in the external value of the Won, South Korea instituted very tight monetary and fiscal policies, leading to sharp drops in consumption and employment.
+In 1997-98, facing a similarly large drop in the external value of the won, South Korea instituted very tight monetary and fiscal policies, leading to sharp drops in consumption and employment.
 This was a conventional package, at the time, for a country with a currency under external pressure.
 Between then and 2008, it was recognized that the predominantly growth-oriented economic policies were not producing correspondingly better lives.
 Per capita incomes had indeed increased several-fold over the preceding twenty years but reported satisfaction with life was declining.
 When the 2008 crisis hit, a new strategy was constructed.
 It had features that could be taken straight from an SWB playbook.
 Recognizing the high SWB costs of unemployment, the government acted to encourage both public and private employers to maintain employment, and to use their temporarily spare capacity to design and implement industrial changes for a Green Korea.
+"The "grand social compact" which was agreed to in February 2009 set a guideline according to which the social partners should negotiate employment retention as a quid-pro-quo for wage concessions" (OECD, 2010c, 2).

-In budget terms, this involved expenditure increases equal to 3.2% of GDP and tax cuts equal to 2.8%, for a combined fiscal stimulus larger than in any other OECD country (OECD 2010a, 50).
-Expenditures to support the green employment strategy included additional public investment of 1.2% of GDP, and job support transfers to local governments and enterprises (1% of GDP for the latter), particularly of small and medium size, and transfers to public financial institutions to keep the loan taps open for SMEs (OECD 2010a, 51).
-The tax cuts were equally for households and businesses, the latter targeted to green-related R&D and investment.
+In budget terms, the policy package involved expenditure increases equal to 3.2 per cent of GDP and tax cuts equal to 2.8 per cent, for a combined fiscal stimulus larger than in any other OECD country (OECD, 2010a, 50).
+Expenditures to support the green employment strategy included additional public investment of 1.2 per cent of GDP, and job support transfers to local governments and enterprises (1 per cent of GDP for the latter), particularly of small and medium size, and transfers to public financial institutions to keep the loan taps open for SMEs (OECD, 2010a, 51).
+The tax cuts were equally for house-